karlmdavis/justdavis-ansible/README.md

 Davis Ansible Repo
 ----------------------------------

 This repository contains the Ansible playbooks, roles, etc. used by the Davis family (`justdavis.com`) systems.
+These do two super cool things:

+1. Automatically set up my home network, including the servers and workstations I have there.
+2. Allow me to test changes to all of that in temporary cloud VMs.

 ## Development Environment